surifirstpin/Acubi_documentation/Version.5/Calculated_Column.md

 ](https://raw.githubusercontent.com/sv18042016/fp1/d90ab34e275e9daaab297e54345228bcad1986f9/images/New_version5/UD_CalculatedColumn_image2.png)

 **Image 2**
-- **Field name** unique identifier name to refer calculated column.
+- **Field name :** unique identifier name to refer calculated column.

-- **Label** specify a identifier name to calculated column the way it should be displayed in the data table.
+- **Label :** specify a identifier name to calculated column the way it should be displayed in the data table.

-- **Data type** data type format for the result (string,number).
+- **Data Type :** data type format for the result (string,number).

-- **Field type** derives whether the result is dimension or measure.
+- **Field Type :** derives whether the result is dimension or measure.

 - **Calculation** Derive a expressions, enter $ symbol in calculation window, it will display list of functions and fields available for executing arithmetical & logical expressions in calculated column section or else you can choose your functionality manually by selecting the suitable functions available on right side of the screen.